aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 ## Building the Dockerfile

-Create a Dockerfile in the quarkus-lambda-container-demo using the `public.ecr.aws/lambda/java:8.al2` lambda java8 Amazon Linux 2 runtime container as the base
+Create a Dockerfile in the quarkus-lambda-container-demo using the `public.ecr.aws/lambda/java:8.al2` Lambda java8 Amazon Linux 2 runtime container as the base image.

 ```Dockerfile
 # (1)